 on the national level.
 As a result we became a different country and I believe we became a better country.
 The

-above photo depicts my daughters wedding.
+photo below depicts my daughters wedding.
 She married a young man from Nigeria who is a nanotechnology engineer.

 They have five children.
-My two daughters both have shared mixed race friendships and both have children that are mixed
+My two daughters both chose men of color for to be their husbands and both have children that

-race.
+are mixed race.
 Recently, my two oldest grandsons were maried to women of a different race.
-I love my children, grand children
+I love my children,

-to marry one another and America will continue to change.
-As this change continues the words tolerance and diversity
+races will continue to marry one another and America will continue to change.
+As this change continues the words tolerance

 Writer, John Rodgers